Oak Street Health Inc. (OSH) Shares Up Despite Recent Market Volatility

-The stock price of Oak Street Health Inc. (NYSE: OSH) has surged by 0.08 when compared to previous closing price of 38.91, but the company has seen a 0.21% gain in its stock price over the last five trading sessions.
+Oak Street Health Inc. (NYSE: OSH)’s stock price has surge by 0.08relation to previous closing price of 38.97.
+Nevertheless, the company has seen a 0.15% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Oak Street Health Inc. (NYSE: OSH) Right Now?